“What if the FAANG enter your industry?”

 There has been good work on privacy, starting with Europe and GDPR.
 Large tech companies have quickly become the guardians of privacy.
 Because it benefits them since they already collect data, and these rules make it harder for someone to challenge their market dominance.

 For an internet that was designed to be open, we are all part of one walled garden or another, which we have to pay increasing amounts for as we generate more data.

 As this market plays out, there are clear winners in the form of FAANG and their associated entities.
-They have a great business strategy and have made investments in many areas directly (Google – Waymo) and indirectly (Uber) to ensure upside as we go through this next phase of technological revolution.
+They have a great business strategy and have made investments in many areas directly (Google – Waymo) and indirectly (Uber) to ensure upside as we go through this next phase of a technological revolution.

 New entrants in markets are growing rapidly, and companies that can drive a little bit of value can grow at 3-4x the industry average.
 They deliver a much better solution to a long-standing problem, e.g., how to make driving safer, to reduce risk, and claims paid out.